HARMONIC: A Multimodal Dataset of Assistive Human-Robot Collaboration: Data Streams

-The data used to calibrate between pupil data and gaze point is stored for each run in the text files \texttt{pupil\_cal\_eye0.csv}, \texttt{pupil\_cal\_eye1.csv}, and \texttt{world\_cal\_positions.csv}.
-This data is the same between runs of the same participant and is provided as a convenience to recalculate a calibration if desired.
-The details of how the current calibration is derived from this data can be found in the Pupil Labs software documentation.
+Data used to calibrate between pupil data and gaze point are stored in the text files \texttt{pupil\_cal\_eye0.csv}, \texttt{pupil\_cal\_eye1.csv}, and \texttt{world\_cal\_positions.csv}.
+These data are the same between runs of the same participant and is provided as a convenience to recalculate a calibration if desired.
+Details of the current calibration method can be found in the Pupil Labs software documentation.